kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Export Images](../assets/images/screenshot_dialog_export_images.png){: .align-center}

-To export images, simply press the `Export` button.
+To export images, press the `Export` button.

 Note that this feature exports images to another file format.
 If you intend to batch-save XCF images in their original locations, use `File → Edit and Save Images...` instead.